sgaul/reviewversion/index.md

 ---
 ## Achievement gap starts early

-As third grade reading scores indicate, there is an urgent need to addressing gaps in education early on, including even earlier in early childhood.
+Scores improving for all subgroups, but gaps not narrowing over time.
+An urgent need to address gaps in education early on, including in early childhood.
 Gaps between ELL and special education students are most significant.

 ![plot of chunk unnamed-chunk-11](assets/fig/unnamed-chunk-11.png)